ekapolc/ASR_classproject/hookup/README.md

 To run the client code you will need a couple python packages, including ws4py version 0.3.2.
 This can be done by using `pip install --user ws4py==0.3.2`.
 You may also need simplejson and pyaudio which can be also installed using pip.

-Now try passing a wavefile to the server.
+Now try passing a wavefile to the server by a websocket.

 ```bash
 python client.py -u ws://localhost:8080/client/ws/speech -r 32000 <testfile>.wav